Camp Kerry BC

 What’s Happening Now

-Fundraising is already underway for The next Camp Kerry BC retreat which is scheduled for September 22 – September 25, 2017 on the Sunshine Coast in British Columbia.
-Registrations will open in the spring of 2017.
+Fundraising is already underway for the next Camp Kerry BC retreat which is scheduled for the fall of 2018 in British Columbia.
+Stay tuned for the release of our 2018 Camp dates!

 What To Expect At Camp